BIGJRA/BIGJRA.github.io/rejuv.md

     right, and you can battle/catch **Mudkip!**

 We also now have Magma Drift, so there are a few places we can go.
-Buy a Spice Powder from the jungle if you don’t have one yet, and head to Sheridan, enter Carotos.
+Buy a Spice Powder from the jungle if you don't have one yet, and head to Sheridan, enter Carotos.
 Rock Smash the rock to the left and drift to the left.
 Grab *TM36 Sludge Bomb!* Head back to the right and drift across here.
 Clear this maze and grab the *Rare Candy* as well as the **Cyndaquil** egg.

-Enter the next room and make your way to Madelis’ palace.
+Enter the next room and make your way to Madelis' palace.
 Head down to the corrupted cave area.
-Magma Drift here and follow the path to a *Poison Barb.* Back on land, continue following the path to the southeast and you’ll find another spot to Magma Drift on the right.
+Magma Drift here and follow the path to a *Poison Barb.* Back on land, continue following the path to the southeast and you'll find another spot to Magma Drift on the right.
 Hidden along it is another *Poison Barb.* Follow the path to catch **Aevian Paras!**

-This is all we can do for now, so when you’re ready, head back to Teila Resort and enter the dance hall.
+This is all we can do for now, so when you're ready, head back to Teila Resort and enter the dance hall.

 ## Lyric Badge